Whitby Dunlops: Current Dunlops

 In their second year the Dunlops finished in first place in the EOSHL.
 They prevailed in a rematch versus the Norwood Vipers, winning the league championship in a 6-game series for the Re/Max Upper Canada Realty Cup.
 The EOSHL champion Dunlops played the Major League Hockey champion Dundas Real McCoys defeating them 3 games to 1 in a best-of-five series for the J. Ross Robertson Cup.
 The Dunlops hosted the defending Allan Cup champions, Thunder Bay Bombers in a best-of-three series for the Renwick Cup played on three consecutive nights at Iroquois Park.
-The Dunlops defeated the Bombbers 2 games to 1 to win the Renwick Cup and the right to go to the 2006 Allan Cup, in Powell River, British Columbia.
+The Dunlops defeated the Bombers 2 games to 1 to win the Renwick Cup and the right to go to the 2006 Allan Cup, in Powell River, British Columbia.
 After losing their first game, Whitby reached the Allan Cup finals.
 The Dunlops lost 7–1 in the championship game to the host team, the Powell River Regals.

 The Dunlops played their third season with a strong core of returning players to finish first overall in the EOSHL, and sweep through the playoffs defeating the Norwood Vipers in four games for the Re/Max Upper Canada Realty Cup.
 The Dunlops played the Major League Hockey champions Brantford Blast defeating them in 4 games, for the Robertson Cup.
 In the Ontario championship, Whitby downed the Kenora Thistles in two straight games to earn a second consecutive berth in the Allan Cup.
 After a tie in their first game, Whitby reached the Allan Cup finals with three wins in a row.
 The Dunlops lost 4–3 in the championship game to the Lloydminster Border Kings.

 The Dunlops finished first overall in the regular season in the EOSHL.
 In the playoffs, Whitby defeated the Norwood Vipers 4–1, and the Simcoe County Tundras 4–0 to win the league championship.
 The Dunlops then defeated the Dundas Real McCoys 4–0 to win the Robertson Cup.
 This series win guaranteed the Dunlops a third consecutive appearance in the Allan Cup.
 In the 2008 Allan Cup, Whitby lost twice with one tie game.

 The EOSHL folded and the Dunlops joined Major League Hockey.

 On December 12, 2008, Dunlops player Don Sanderson fell without his helmet on the ice and struck his head during a fight.
 He had brain surgery the next day, but died on January 2, 2009.
 The OHA subsequently debated its rules for wearing hockey helmets, to be properly worn and securely fastened.

 The Dunlops lost the MLH final to the Dundas Real McCoys 4-games-to-none.